Some physical and chemical indices of clique-inserted-lattices: Average Resistance

 \section{Average Resistance}

-Kirchhoff index $Kf(G)$ of a graph $G$ is defined as the sum of resistance distance between all pairs of vertices of $G$.
-That is, $Kf(G)= \sum\limits_{\{u,v\}\subset{V(G)}}R(u,v)$, where $R(u,v)$ denotes the resistance distance between vertices $u$ and $v$ of graph $G$.
-Let $\overline{Kf}(C(G))=\frac{1}{{n\choose 2}}Kf(G)$ denote the average Kirchhoff index, that is, the average resistance distance between all pairs of vertices of $G$.
-Unlike the case of energy per vertex, an edge deletion of the graph may change the average resistance dramatically.
-For example, if we delete a cut edge of the graph, the resistance distance will become infinity.
-Thus we only consider lattices with toriodal boundary condition here.
+A graph can be viewed as an electrical network such that each edge of the graph is assumed to be a unit resistor.
+Then the resistance distance between vertices is defined as the effective resistance between them.
+The Kirchhoff index $K(G)$ of a graph $G$ is defined as the sum of the resistance distance between all pairs of vertices of $G$.
+That is,

+where $R(u,v)$ denotes the resistance distance between vertices $u$ and $v$ of graph $G$.
+Let $\overline{K}(G)=\frac{1}{{n\choose 2}}K(G)$ denote the average Kirchhoff index, that is, the average resistance distance between all pairs of vertices of $G$.
+It has been showed in \cite{kn:LRH} that, in the large $n$ limit, the resistance distance between any two vertices $u$ and $v$ is dominated by the edges adjacent to $u$ and $v$ with contributions $1/d_{u}+1/d_{v}$.
+Therefore, the asymptotic average resistance of regular lattices are independent of the free, cylindrical and toroidal boundary conditions.
+Note that differently from the case of graph energy, deleting a cut-edge of a connected graph would change the resistance distance from finite to infinity.

-\begin{lem} \cite{GLL}Let G be a connected $r$-regular graph with $n\geq2$ vertices.
+\begin{lem} \cite{kn:GLL} Let G be a connected $r$-regular graph with $n\geq2$ vertices.
 Then

-\end{lem} \begin{lem} \cite{GLL} Let $G$ be a connected $r$-regular graph with $n\geq2$ vertices.
+\end{lem} \begin{lem} \cite{kn:GLL} Let $G$ be a connected $r$-regular graph with $n\geq2$ vertices.
 Then

-\end{lem} Combine above two lemmas, the following results are straightforward. \begin{prop} Let $G$ be a connected $r$-regular graph with $n\geq2$ vertices.
+\end{lem} Combining the two lemmas above, the following result is straightforward. \begin{prop} Let $G$ be a connected $r$-regular graph with $n\geq2$ vertices.
 Then